 4. Don’t go at it alone.

 To make the customer messaging voice worthwhile and impactful, there needs to be buy-in from everyone: the team you’re working with internally and every type of client.
-In other words: Harris says you need to hear the good, the bad and the really terrible, so you can make necessary edits and shifts.
+In other words: Harris says you need to hear the good, the bad, and the really terrible so that you can make necessary edits and shifts.

 “You need to create a full profile, and often negative feedback provides the most fodder for positive change,” she says.

 If you’re getting excited about the voice of the customer, that’s awesome!
 But don’t send out a survey you spent 10 minutes on today, tomorrow.
 Instead, challenge your team to think critically about your questions and the goals you have surrounding this marketing initiative.

 Harris says VoC only works if you implement your findings consistently and measure the results: